Betje Wery: Biography

 Lages advised Wery to move to Belgium.
 She arrived in Antwerp in August 1944 under the name Elisabeth Stips and again committed herself to the DSK there.
 In October 1944 she moved to Brussels, which had meanwhile been taken by the Allies, and there she got into a relationship with Oreste Pinto, the local head of the Dutch counterintelligence service.
 She obtained proof of political reliability, partly because thanks to her the double agent Christiaan Lindemans (also known by his alias King Kong) had been arrested.
 Yet she fell through the cracks and was arrested on 24 December 1944 and imprisoned in a monastery in Valkenburg.
 In August 1945 she was transferred to the House of Detention in Amsterdam.
 There she shared a cell with Ans van Dijk and Jeanne Valkenburg.

 Wery appeared before the Special Court, which demanded the death penalty in 1948.
-The judge eventually sentenced her to life in prison, but she was released in 1950.
+The judge eventually sentenced her to life in prison, but she was released in the 1950s.